hhai93/Advanced-Excel-Data-Cleaner/README.md

   - "Custom": Any VBA `Like` pattern (e.g., `ABC####`, `[0-3][0-9]-[0-1][0-9]-[2][0][0-9][0-9]`).
 - 🔍 Reference validation requires a "Reference" sheet with valid data in column A.
 - 🔄 Undo is limited to the most recent operation.
-- 🖌️ To modify the UserForm, edit the layout and code in `AdvancedDataCleanerForm.vb`.
+- 🖌️ To modify the UserForm, edit the layout and code in `AdvancedDataCleanerForm.vba`.